 (a) Weekday Patronage

-(b) Patrons Per Mile (of track)
+(b) Patrons Per Mile

 (c) Construction Cost Per Mile

-(d) Drivers Diverted to Rapid Transit (which lowers highway & bridge construction)
+(d) Drivers Diverted to Rapid Transit

 (e) Transit-Oriented Development around stations

-Always Choose The Right Type of Rapid Transit
+Always Choose The Right Rapid Transit Mode

-Enhanced Light Rail has good alignments, enough tunnels & aerials to prevent cars, people and animals from crossing 75-80% of their route, 1/3 mile to 1 mile distances between stations, and substantial patron shelter on station platforms.
-Their light weight trains accelerate and brake faster and employ traffic signal priority at roads.
-By using 3-4 cabin trains and trains every 3-5 minutes, they can transport 6,500-9,000 patrons per hour and average 20-27 mph.
+Enhanced Light Rail has good alignments, enough tunnels and aerials to prevent cars, people and animals from crossing 75-80% of their route, 1/3 mile to 1 mile distances between stations, and patron shelter on station platforms.
+Their light weight trains accelerate and brake faster, hence the name “Light Rail.”
+They employ traffic signal priority at roadway crossings.
+If 3 cabin trains run every 5-6 minutes in high-traffic corridors, a single line can transport 75-100,000 patrons per day.
 Such Light Rail lines cost 40-50% of a Heavy Rail line to build.
 Boston Light Rail system is a good example of how streetcar rights of way can be upgraded to form an Enhanced Light Rail system, as measured by Patrons Per Mile and Weekday Patronage.
 Enhanced Light Rail is well-suited to medium-traffic corridors that are growing.